 Practicing Exclusively Family Law Since 2011

 AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida

 The Three Steps of Equitable Distribution of Assets

 Asset (property) acquired by a divorcing couple since their marriage are known in Florida family law as “acquired assets”.
-If a divorcing couple owns acquired assets, the trial court performs this three-step analysis to determine how they are distributed equitably: (a) identifying the assets as either marital or non-marital, (b) assigning a value to each marital asset, and (c) equitably distributing those marital assets.
+If a divorcing couple owns acquired assets, the trial court performs this three-step analysis to determine how they are distributed equitably: (a) identifying them as either marital or non-marital, (b) assigning a value to each marital asset, and (c) equitably distributing those them.
 For more information on this subject see Property Distribution In Divorce.

-With a few exceptions, “equitable” means that the trial court will distribute the marital assets and liabilities equally between the divorcing spouses.
+With a few exceptions, “equitable” means that the trial court will distribute the marital assets, net of liabilities, equally between the divorcing spouses.
 However, before it can do that, the trial court must identify and value them.
-A trial court can open the door for an appeal with either (a) a mistaken categorization of an asset as marital or non-marital or (b) or an erroneous valuation of the marital asset or property.
+A trial court can open the door for an appeal with either (a) a mistaken categorization of an asset as marital or non-marital or (b) an erroneous valuation of the marital asset or property.

 Identifying Marital Assets